frenzi37i/BodePlot-Rigol/README.md

 * Automated fine adjustment of the vertical scale for maximized voltage sensitivity, with clipping detection
 * Sense triggering errors and try to correct them.
-If it's not possible to trigger the signal, a red octagon is plotted in amplitude and phase plots
+If it's not possible to trigger the signal, a red octagon is plotted in amplitude and phase plots for that frequency
 * For very low amplitude values (vpeak<5mV) phases measurements are considered not accurate and are marked with yellow dot in the phase plot
 __________________________________________________________________________________